 Another school of Shaivism, known as Virasaiva movement, gained popularity in Karnataka, and it was influenced by the Bhakti movement that swept across the country during the medieval period.
 During the 13th century, legendary religious leader Basavanna initiated the movement.
 The Virasaivism include features like the importance of a guru, lingam, jangama, the grace of God, holy ash, Rudraksha, the sacred mantra Om Namah Shivaya.
 Even today in the south, the Virasaivism gains a good following.

-The most esoteric of all schools of Shaivism is Gorakshanatha school.
-It emphasizes on magical religious rituals of tantric nature.
+The most esoteric of all schools of Shaivism is the Gorakshanatha school.
+It emphasizes magical religious rituals of tantric nature.
 They are only provided to the chosen few and are kept hidden from the general public.
 It was brought to prominence by Gorakshanath during the 12th century.
 His followers believe that he might still be alive because he holds supernatural yogic powers, and is only visible to chosen few.
 They even believe that they can attain immortality in this physical body with the practice of hatha yoga and self-control.
 They even use some products to gain supernatural powers.
 As a concept, it follows monism: accepts Shiva as both transcendental and immanent reality.

 Shaivism in the Modern world